 14. When the outside spacer moves, with medium thumb pressure, at 25 lbs of torque, BMW is happy.
-Don’t you be, because that is wrong.
+Don’t you be happy, because that is wrong.
 What BMW didn’t know is that when the heated hub cools, it contracts and shrinks down on the stack and tightens it up considerably.
 At this point, I go for the stack to be slightly loose at 25 lbs.
-Don’t worry you will add or subtract shims to perfection later.
+Don’t worry you will add or subtract shim later to make it perfect.
 It’s time to reassemble.

 BMW /5 wheel bearing modification